-

 Recent Examples on the Web

-The 22-year-old man found inside the vehicle was arrested on suspicion of felony vandalism, police said.
+The man was booked on suspicion of felony vandalism, and his bail is $50,000.

 These examples are programmatically compiled from various online sources to illustrate current usage of the word 'vandalism.'
 Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
 Send us feedback about these examples.